ksalazar3/ASHE/index.md

 Racial Capitalism
 - Systems of Racism and Capitalism explain the process by which predominantly White organizations derive social value from non-White identities
 - Use of race is longstanding characteristic of systemic racism
-  - White/Whiteness= tangible and economic benefits at accrue to those that possess it
+  - White/Whiteness= tangible and economic benefits at accrue to those that possess it (Harris, 1993)
   - Non-White/non-Whiteness= historically used for withholding value
   - Ex: Higher Ed grounded in history of denying access based on non-Whiteness (e.g., HBCUs, non-resident enrollment/tuition policies, holistic admissions)